-OCAT works collaboratively with CRU (Culturas de las Razas Unidas) and other MSU Departments to put on quality Latinx programming.
-For more information on these events, contact Juan Flores (email@example.com).
+OCAT works collaboratively with CRU (Culturas de las Razas Unidas) and other MSU Departments to coordinate inclusive, responsive and proactive Latinx student success initiatives and programming for the campus community.
+For more information on these events, contact Juan Flores (firstname.lastname@example.org).

 LATINX WELCOME RECEPTION